- Swedish Railway Models

 Today there are no T45s left in traffic and all but one of the locomotives have been scrapped.
 T45 327 is preserved at the Museum Association Gefle-Dala Jernväg in Falun.

-- Modellproduktion produce a plastic model of this loco as a kit (at a reasonable price) or r-t-r (dearer).
+- Modellproduktion produced a plastic model of this loco as a kit (at a reasonable price) or r-t-r (dearer).
+SV&LV produces a good chassis for this model.

 Between 1969 and 1971, Nohab manufactured 10 bogie locomotives type Tb and 20 two-axle locomotives type Tc for SJ.
 The locomotives were built as combined freight train and snow removal locomotives.
 The Tc locomotives are weaker than Tb and are diesel-hydraulic instead of diesel-electric.
 The engine in the locomotive is from Deutz.
 The cab is located at one end and has large windows that provide good visibility to the front and sides.
 Between the wheels there is a lifting plate that allows the locomotive to be turned when needed so that the cab can always be forward.
 At the front and on the sides, the locomotive has large ploughs that can be removed when not needed.
 Two Tc locomotives can be run in multiple.
 SJ used the locomotives in freight trains and track work trains in summer and for snow removal in winter.
 In 1984, the locomotives were transferred to the company vehicle fleet and they were then mainly used for track work trains.
 The new ‘type’ was Qaz, but many of the locomotives retained the original label.
 After Banverket was formed in 1988, the locomotives were transferred there and they were only used for track work and snow removal.
 They first became QTC but this was later changed to DLL (diesel line locomotive).
 Most were also repainted in yellow.
 Upon delivery, the locomotive was orange with a grey chassis and roof.
 In 1994, Banverket sold a locomotive to BK Tåg, which repainted it in its blue / white colour scheme.
 This locomotive was later sold to DVVJ, which in turn sold it to Strukton Rail after a couple of years.
 Later, Strukton bought another locomotive.
 During the early 2000s, the use of Tc locomotives decreased and many of the locomotives were scrapped.
 Today, there are only three locomotives left in traffic; in addition to the two locomotives at Strukton Rail, there is also one locomotive left at Infranord.
 (Infranord is the name of the company that arose when Banverket Produktion was incorporated in 2010.)